 - It's made with homemade syrup.
 Making your own gingerbread syrup is quick and easy, and it tastes 10 times better than store-bought!

 - It's made with Starbucks coffee beans.
 Back when this latte was on their menu, they used their Espresso Roast beans, which you can use at home.
-I actually prefer this recipe with their Breakfast Blend or Italian Roast coffee.
+We prefer this recipe with their Breakfast Blend or Italian Roast coffee.

 - You can tweak drink to your preferences.
 Want more or less syrup?
 Simply add more.
 Want to have it dairy free/vegan?
 Use your favorite barista blend milk alternative.
 Want it iced?
 Pour over ice cubes.